Suit & Tie: Background

-In September 2006, Timberlake released his second studio album FutureSex/LoveSounds.
-Well-received both critically and commercially, the album spawned six singles, including the worldwide hits "SexyBack", "My Love" and "What Goes Around...
+In September 2006, Timberlake released his second album, FutureSex/LoveSounds, which was a commercial success and received generally positive reviews from music critics.
+The album spawned six singles, including the US number-one singles "SexyBack", "My Love", and "What Goes Around...
 Comes Around".
-After wrapping up a worldwide concert tour in support of the album in 2007, Timberlake took a break from his music career to focus on acting.
-In addition, Timberlake worked behind-the-scenes with his record label Tennman Records (founded in 2007) and his production team The Y's (founded in 2008).
-He also provided guest vocals on several singles by other artists, such as "4 Minutes" by Madonna and "Carry Out" by Timbaland.
-In June 2011, Timberlake and Specific Media Group jointly purchased Myspace for approximately $35 million.
-Timberlake promised to put in the work to make Myspace, a once-dominant social network pioneer that "fell on hard times", relevant again.
+After wrapping up a worldwide concert tour to support the album in 2007, Timberlake took a break from his music career to focus on acting, with occasional guest appearances on several singles by Madonna, T.I., Jamie Foxx, Timbaland, and Esmée Denters.